SpliceNFT/splicenft/docs/developers.md

 ## Common package

-the `common` package contains code that's shared between our Dapp and the frontend.
-Most importantly we must make sure that any server and frontend side rendering use exactly the same code so we're not irritating the user with different results.
-If you look at the `extractPalette` export from `img.ts` you'll notice that the code that computes an image's most dominant colors is used on the frontend (`dapp/src/components/organisms/CreativePanel:extractPixels`) and on the backend (`backend/src/lib/Origin.ts`).
+the `common` package contains code that's shared between our Dapp and the backend.
+Most importantly we must make sure that serverside and frontend renderers use *exactly* the same code so we're not irritating our users with different results.

+If you look at the `extractPalette` export from `img.ts` you'll notice that the code that computes an image's predominant colors is used on the frontend (`dapp/src/components/organisms/CreativePanel:extractPixels`) and on the backend (`backend/src/lib/Origin.ts`).

-Other exports that play a common role are
+Other exports that are exposed by the `common` package are

-- `Splice.ts` is a contract class that wraps a typechain-typed instance of an ethers based Splice contract interface and adds some convenience methods to interact with it.
+- `Splice.ts`: a contract class that wraps a [typechain](https://opensourcelibs.com/lib/typechain)-typed instance of an ethers based Splice contract interface and adds some convenience methods to interact with it.

-- `Style.ts` manages a style's code and wraps it into an executable JS function
+- `Style.ts`: manages a style's code and wraps it into an executable JS function

-- `types/NFTs` contains type definitions for NFT metadata and secondary services.
+- `types/NFTs`: contains type definitions for NFT metadata and secondary services.

-- `indexers` contains code to read existing NFTs from chain and extract their metadata in an abstract way: if you know which collections you'd like to read and have access to a web3 provider, you can use the `OnChain` indexer, if you need to find all assets owned by an user (e.g. on mainnet) you instead can go with the `NFTPort` wrapper.
-Our dapp uses the `Fallback` indexer that starts reading from NFTPort and falls back to the on chain implementation if NFTPort hasn't indexed the collection correctly yet.
+- `indexers`: contains code to read existing NFTs from chain and extract their metadata in an abstract way: if you know which collections you'd like to read and you have access to a web3 provider, you can use the `OnChain` indexer.
+If you need to find all assets owned by an user on mainnet you instead can use the `NFTPort` indexer class.
+Our dapp uses the `Fallback` indexer that tries reading from NFTPort and falls back to the on chain implementation if NFTPort hasn't fully indexed the collection yet.

 ## Backend

-The Splice concept doesn't depend on a backend at all: since styles and their code are stored on IPFS and one can recover origin minting parameters from the Splice contract, you can rebuild your Splice NFT at anytime (if you know what you're doing, we're going to provide dedicated tools for this soon).
-Since IPFS lookups and chain queries are usually having high latencies or aren't free (Infura's free tier is high, but their timeouts are rather low), we're providing a backend service that speeds up many use cases significantly.
+The basic Splice concept doesn't depend on a backend at all: since styles and their code are stored on IPFS and one can recover origin minting parameters from the Splice contract, you can rebuild your Splice NFT anytime (if you know what you're doing, we're going to provide dedicated tools for this soon).

+Since IPFS lookups and chain queries are usually related to high latencies or aren't free (Infura's free tier is high, but their RPC timeouts are rather low), we're providing a backend service that speeds up many use cases significantly.

-Our backend package right now is a rather plain express server that responds to 5 API endpoints (see `backend/src/server.ts`):
+Our backend package is a rather plain express server that responds to 5 API endpoints (see `backend/src/server.ts`) and its base URI is `https://validate.getsplice.io`:

-- `GET /styles/:network` returns all styles (without code) and their metadata which are deployed on a network (e.g. `4` for `rinkeby`)
+- `GET /styles/:network` returns all styles (without code) including their metadata that are deployed on `network` (e.g. `4` for `rinkeby`)
 - `GET /render/:network/:style_token_id` renders a grayscale preview of a style.
 - `GET /styles/:network/:style_token_id` returns metadata and inline code of a style token
 - `GET /splice/:network/:tokenid` returns the metadata for Splice `tokenid`
 - `GET /splice/:network/:tokenid/image.png` returns the Splice image for `tokenid` on `network`

-What makes the backend so powerful is its caching implementation: Instead of fetching origins, extracting colors and rerendering on every request we're caching all results once they have been created for the first time.
-There's an [open issue](https://github.com/SpliceNFT/splicenft/issues/122) to align the cache layout in a way that it's suitable for simple style freezing.
+What makes the backend so powerful is its caching mechanism: Instead of fetching origins, extracting colors and rerendering NFT metadata on every request we're caching all results once they have been created for the first time.
+There's an [open issue](https://github.com/SpliceNFT/splicenft/issues/122) to align the cache layout in a way that it's suitable for simple style freezing, too.

 ### Dapp

-Our dapp is building on the plain and simple CRA + Typescript foundation.
-We're using Chakra UI for dynamic styling and inject the most important dependencies using a shared context provider.
+Our dapp is building on a plain and simple [CRA + Typescript](https://create-react-app.dev/docs/adding-typescript/) foundation.
+We're using [Chakra UI](https://chakra-ui.com/docs/getting-started) for dynamic styling and inject the most important dependencies using a shared context provider (see `dapp/src/context/SpliceContext.tsx`).
 You can start the CRA dev server as you're used to:

 ```bash
 pnpm run start
 ```

-An important word of notice: since we're trying to adhere to web3 principles as closely as possible the build's output is hosted on a decentralized network.
+An important word of notice: since we're trying to adhere to web3 principles as closely as possible the build output is hosted on a decentralized network.
 We don't want to bother with IPNS and DNSLink details and that's why we've decided to hand over the final build and deployment process to the [awesome services of Fleek.co](https://fleek.co)